notmuch/notmuch/doc/notmuch-emacs.rst

 individual tag defined in the database.
 This can be controlled via the following variables.

-.. emacsvar:: notmuch-hello-tag-list-make-query
+.. el:defcustom:: notmuch-hello-tag-list-make-query

     Control how to construct a search (“virtual folder”) from a given tag.

-.. emacsvar:: notmuch-hello-hide-tags
+.. el:defcustom:: notmuch-hello-hide-tags

     Which tags not to display at all.